Please Check Back for Updates on the 2021 Offerings

 - Proof of eCourse completion must be presented to the instructor at the first classroom session, either with the printed certificate or mobile phone display.

-- BRC and RRBRC students cannot earn their Motorcycle endorsement without completing the eCourse.
+- BRC students cannot earn their Motorcycle endorsement without completing the eCourse.

 - The on-ground classroom sessions will reinforce the topics learned in the eCourse, and will help students complete their own Rider Self-Assessment.